apache/pekko-http/THREAT_MODEL.md

 ## §5a Configuration variants that change the security envelope

-Pekko HTTP's resistance to malformed and abusive input is almost entirely a function of `pekko.http.server.parsing.*`.
-These are the **documented, shipped** limits *(all documented — `http-core/src/main/resources/reference.conf`)*:
+Pekko HTTP's resistance to malformed and abusive input is almost entirely a function of `pekko.http.server.parsing.*`, with two entries under `pekko.http.routing.*` bounding what the parsing limits cannot see — the size of an entity *after* it has been decompressed.
+These are the **documented, shipped** limits *(all documented — `http-core/src/main/resources/reference.conf`, and `http/src/main/resources/reference.conf` for the two `routing` entries)*:

 | Setting | Default | What it bounds |
 | --- | --- | --- |